ArmaFriday/Guide/docs/about/opreps/warlord/something_airy_this_way_comes.rst

   Operatives will **not** be protected by the Geneva Convention.
 The existance of this operation will be denied by Western governments.

 * Paradrop on South-Eastern Katkoula under the cover of darkness.
+* Secure position foxtrot for sniper overwatch
+* Assasinate Johny's Lieutenant in Lailai
+* Destroy the radio tower North East of Lailai
+* Transition through the jungle from Lailai to the airsprit of Bala and avoid direct confrontation with forces coming from Yannuka.
+* Perform a hit-and-run on Bala airtrip, detroy Johny's cessna and other targets of value.
+* Exfiltrate at LZ Tango or otherwise